Andrew Nalle, Winemaker

-He enjoys cooking, music, aikido and weight training.
+He enjoys time with his new daughter Lena and wife April, cooking for them, asking Doug questions, and crossfit.
 He is justifiably proud of his fifth generation presence in Dry Creek Valley.
 Andrew injects a healthy dose of enthusiasm and passion for wine and grapes; just exactly what his elders need at Nalle Winery.

 Doug Nalle, Zin Master